 Keep Telmisartan HCT GH in a cool, dry place where the temperature stays below 25°C.

 Do not store Telmisartan HCT GH or any other medicine in the bathroom or near a sink.

 Do not leave it in the car or on window sill.
 Heat and dampness can destroy some medicines.

-Keep Telmisartan HCT GH where young children cannot reach it.
+Keep Telmisartan HCT GH where children cannot reach it.
 A locked cupboard at least one-and a-half metres above the ground is a good place to store medicines.

 If your doctor tells you to stop using Telmisartan HCT GH or it has passed its expiry date, ask your pharmacist what to do with any that is left over.